MaximilianKhan/cmpe281-mars/VALUES.md

 * Roles simplicity (self-organizing team)

 ##### Simplicity in Project Architecture
-Sketched the project architecture to enable visual representation on what is going to be built.
+* Sketched the project architecture to enable visual representation on what is going to be built.
+* Implementing Redis for both User Account information and User Sessions to minimize code and container maintenance.

 ##### References